GLOBAL MARKETS-Trump travel curbs weaken stocks, dollar vs yen

 Oil prices fell as news of another weekly increase in U.S.

-many of the world's oil producers attempt to comply with a deal
+of the world's oil producers are trying to comply with a deal to

 The number of active U.S. oil rigs rose to the highest since